pivotal/docs-tap/services-toolkit/concepts/class-claim-vs-resource-claim.hbs.md

 # Class claims compared to resource claims

-There are two types of claim you can choose from when working with services on Tanzu Application Platform.
+There are two types of claim you can choose from when working with services on Tanzu Application Platform (commonly known as TAP).
 These are `ClassClaim` and `ResourceClaim`.
 This Services Toolkit topic explains the similarities and differences between the two and when using one is preferable over the other.